TokenBrice/blog/content/posts/2020/definancial-services-guide.md

 Before we dive into the strategies, I URGE you to read attentively the primer on gas below & as well as the disclaimers.

 **This article is not investment advice.
 I am not an accredited investor or asset manager.
-I am just a 27 yo dude using DeFinancial services abundantly and highly active in the space.**
+I am just a 27 years old dude using DeFinancial services abundantly and highly active in the space.**

 **YOU ARE THE ONLY ONE RESPONSIBLE FOR YOUR INVESTMENT DECISIONS.**